bdsp-core/bdsp-core.github.io/_pages/brandon.md

 _Short version_:
 Dr. Westover's laboratory is supported by grants from the NIH (R01NS102190, R01NS102574, R01NS107291, RF1AG064312, RF1NS120947, R01AG073410, R01HL161253, R01NS126282, R01AG073598) and NSF (2014431).
 [Back to Top](#  )

+### Disclosures
+Disclosures / COI statement: Dr. Westover is a co-founder and holds equity in [Beacon Biosignals](https://beacon.bio/), and receives royalties for authoring Pocket Neurology from Wolters Kluwer and Atlas of Intensive Care Quantitative EEG by Demos Medical.